-Plasmonic nanostructures such as gold and silver could alter the intrinsic properties of fluorophores, photosensitizers or Raman reporters at their close vicinity.
-In this study, we have conducted systematic simulations to provide insight for the design of silver nanostructures with appropriate geometrical features for the metal-enhanced fluorescence (MEF), metal-enhanced singlet oxygen generation (ME-SOG) and surface-enhanced Raman scattering (SERS) applications.
+Plasmonic nanostructures such as gold and silver could alter the intrinsic properties of fluorophores, photosensitizers or Raman reporters in their close vicinity.
+In this study, we have conducted systematic simulations to provide insight for the design of silver nanostructures with appropriate geometrical features for metal-enhanced fluorescence (MEF), metal-enhanced singlet oxygen generation (ME-SOG) and surface-enhanced Raman scattering (SERS) applications.
 The size-dependent optical properties and electric field enhancement of single and dimeric nanocubes were simulated.
 The extinction spectra of silver nanocubes were analysed by the multipole expansion method.
-Results show that suitable size of Ag nanocubes for MEF and ME-SOG can be selected based on their maximum light scattering yield, the excitation and emission wavelengths of a particular fluorophore/photosensitizer as well as their maximum spectral overlap.
-Simulation of the ‘hot-spot’ or gap distance between two silver nanocubes with different configurations (i.e., face-to-face, edge-to-edge and corner-to-corner) were also investigated.
-A direct correlation was found between the size and enhanced electric field around the Ag nanocubes simulated under 15 common Raman laser wavelengths from UV to near-infrared region.
-The maximum SERS enhancement factor can be achieved by selecting the silver nanocubes with the right orientation, suitable edge length and gap distance that gives the highest electric field at a specific Raman laser wavelength.
-It was also found that higher order of silver nanostructures, e.g., trimer and tetramer, can lead to better enhancement effects.
-These simulation results can serve as generic guidelines to rationally design the metal-enhancement systems including MEF, ME-SOG and SERS for different applications needs without the cumbersome optimization and tedious trial-and-error experimentations.
+Results show that a suitable size of Ag nanocubes for MEF and ME-SOG can be selected based on their maximum light scattering yield, the excitation and emission wavelengths of a particular fluorophore/photosensitizer and their maximum spectral overlap.
+Simulations of the ‘hot-spot’ or gap distance between two silver nanocubes with different configurations (i.e., face-to-face, edge-to-edge and corner-to-corner) were also performed.
+A direct correlation was found between the size and enhanced electric field around the Ag nanocubes simulated under 15 common Raman laser wavelengths from the UV to near-infrared region.
+The maximum SERS enhancement factor can be achieved by selecting the silver nanocubes with the right orientation, suitable edge length and gap distance that give the highest electric field at a specific Raman laser wavelength.
+It was also found that the higher order of silver nanostructures, e.g., trimer and tetramer, can lead to better enhancement effects.
+These simulation results can serve as generic guidelines to rationally design metal-enhancement systems including MEF, ME-SOG and SERS for different application needs without cumbersome optimization and tedious trial-and-error experimentation.